elcicd/el-CICD-docs/operating-manual.md

 ## Project Definition File

-The Project Definition File is a file that defines each Project.
-It can be written in either YAML or JSON, **must be named aafter the Project**, and has the following content:
+The Project Definition File is a file that defines each Project, and they are all found in the `el-CICD-config/project-defs` directory.
+It can be written in either YAML or JSON, **must be named after the Project**, and has the following content:

 ```yml
 rbacGroup: devops                    # The OKD RBAC group the Project belongs to